orstrings/bylaws/bylaws.md

 ### Section 2.
 Term of Office and Qualifications

-Those officers whose titles are specifically mentioned in Section 1 of this Article V shall be elected by the Board of Directors at its Annual Meeting.
-Unless a shorter term is provided in the resolution of the Board electing such officers, the term of office of each officer shall extend to the next Annual Meeting and until the officers' successor is elected and qualified.
-The President shall be elected from among the Directors.  **TODO** Determine language for President Elect to President transition allowing for alternative.
+Those officers whose titles are specifically mentioned in Section 1 of this Article IV shall be elected by the Board of Directors at its Annual Meeting.
+Unless a shorter term is provided in the resolution of the Board electing such officers, the term of office of each officer shall extend to the next Annual Meeting and until the officer's successor is elected and qualified.

 ### Section 3.
 Additional Officers